mwijanarko1/max-ai-assistant/README.md

 ## 🎮 Usage Examples

-Try saying these phrases to test Friday:
+Try saying these phrases to test Max:

 - "Hello, how are you?"
 - "What's the weather like?"